Habstash

 Sign-up flow

 In the prototype, our clients planned to design the sign-up process that resembles a calculator.
-But to be effective, Hubstash requires gathering a lot of user information, and placing all the needed fields in the form of a calculator would make the interface cumbersome and confusing.
+But to be effective, Habstash requires gathering a lot of user information, and placing all the needed fields in the form of a calculator would make the interface cumbersome and confusing.
 Besides, not all users are willing to go through a long and complicated path of registration.

 To avoid users bouncing at the very start of interacting with the app we used Wizzard, a powerful design pattern that aims at simplifying complicated processes.
 With its help, we broke the sign-up process into several separate screens with questions and fields.
 It made it much easier for the audience to perceive the information.